 Late night.
 Early morning.
 It doesn’t matter.
 The moment when your heaping order of sizzling sausages, buttery waffles, glistening fried eggs, crispy potatoes and large mug of coffee sludge arrives, you lean your head back against the naugahyde booth, and feel your will to live return.

-Sure, “science” might have some issues with the effectiveness of combating six Long Islands with as many pounds of garbage food, but you know what?
+Sure, “science” might have some issues with the effectiveness of combating six Long Island Iced Teas with as many pounds of garbage food, but you know what?
 Science will also tell you—after a couple drinks—about the importance of the Placebo Effect.
 If you think you’re feeling better, that’s half the battle.
 Now go get a refill on that orange juice.

 A South Korean research team recently released a study citing, in short, that hangovers are caused by an inflammatory response in the body’s nervous system.
 South Korea also consumes the most hard liquor per capita in the world, so we understand the national interest in the topic of hangovers.